 CUMBERLAND PRESBYTERIAN STUDENTS

 Cumberland Presbyterian students may apply for financial assistance in the form of service loans.
 The note for the service loan contains a stipulation which calls for cancellation of the note after a period of service in the Cumberland Presbyterian Church as set forth in the service loan agreement.
 An exit interview with the Director of Financial Aid is required prior to graduation.
 Follow-up monitoring will be conducted following graduation on an annual basis in order to ascertain that recipients are fulfilling their service loan obligations.
-Students must submit a letter showing they are under the care of a Presbytery.
+Students must submit the CP Service Loan Application, click here to access.